Panthers waive struggling QB Mayfield, a former No. 1 pick - WHIZ News

 Fitterer was not made available to reporters on Monday.

+Corbett had been teammates with Mayfield in Cleveland, and he said the move was a reminder to him about how temporary tenures are in the NFL.

+“This business strikes again, just being the worst thing ever to make friends in and make connections in,” Corbett said.
+“I love Baker and love his family.
+He and his wife, Emily, they are just two great people, wholesome people.
+This business sucks.
+It’s tough.
+He will get picked up no doubt and we will see him down the road.”

-NOTES: Wilks said he expects running back D’Onta Foreman and defensive end Brian Burns to be ready to play Sunday against Seattle after suffering injuries before the bye week.
+NOTES: Wilks said he expects Foreman (foot) and defensive end Brian Burns (knee) to be ready to play Sunday against Seattle after suffering injuries before the bye week. … The Panthers have added Ian Scott from Central Michigan to replace assistant defensive line coach Terrance Knighton, who left to reunite with Matt Rhule in Nebraska.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL